cupel · v0.1 · MIT

 $ cupel skills install --all # every supported provider

-$ cupel skills update # re-sync after npm update -g cupel
+$ cupel skills update # re-sync after npm update -g @samgalanakis/cupel

 $ cupel skills check # installed version + content-hash status